 “Some people don’t believe in heroes, but they haven’t met my dad.” — Unknown

-A year-and-a-half later, Khudeida and his children are rebuilding their lives as the search for their missing relatives continues.
+Martine had suffered greatly at the hands of her captors, but she proved to be strong as her recovery continues.
+A year-and-a-half later, Khudeida and his children are rebuilding their lives while the search for their missing relatives continues.

 *The Nazarene Fund does not show the faces of survivors.
-Since Martine’s return, both she and Khuedia insist that their identities not be disguised.
-They want the world to know their story.
+Since Martine’s return, both she and Khudeida insisted that their identities be revealed.
+They want the world to know their story!

-Your donations make it possible to help liberate the captive, free the enslaved, and to rescue, rebuild and restore the lives of Christians and other persecuted religious and ethnic minorities wherever and whenever they are in need.
-To be part of this life-saving work, please make a donation to The Nazarene Fund today.
+Your donations make it possible for The Nazarene Fund to liberate captives, free the enslaved, and rescue and restore the lives of Christians and other persecuted religious and ethnic minorities wherever they are.